 NOTE: Region is not intended to be a region within a country (e.g., a region is not a state within the US).

 Online Certificate Status Protocol (OCSP): An Internet protocol used by a client to obtain the revocation status of a certificate from a server.

+POST-as-GET: An HTTP POST Request containing a JWS body as defined by [draft-ietf-acme-acme], where the payload of the JWS is a zero-length octet string,

 Private Key: In asymmetric cryptography, the private key is kept secret by the end-entity.
 The private key can be used for both encryption and decryption [RFC 4949].